 Memory management subsystem provides following functionalities:

-- physical memory allocation
+- physical memory allocation,

-- address space allocation and physical memory mapping
+- address space allocation (inside memory regions),

-- physical memory sharing.
+- objects memory mapping and memory sharing.

 Hardware dependent layer (pmap)